 Who was Gilbert White and why is he important?

-Ahead of our exhibition Drawn to Nature: Gilbert White and the Artists (5 August – 15 November 2020), we think it’s about time we take a closer look at the man himself and share some of our favourite things about him!
+Gilbert White is a fascinating figure which is why we think it’s about time we take a closer look at the man himself and share some of our favourite things about him!

 Now, where do we begin…